AmitBhardwaj26/MindBot/README.md

-# ChatGPT-clone-MERN
+# MindBot

 # Update
-  - ***There won't be any response as the OpenAI API's free trial got expired on 1 June 2023.***
+  - ***There won't be any response as the OpenAI API's free trial got expired on recently.***

-ChatGPT (GPT-3) Clone with additional features:
+MindBot with additional features:
 - AI Chatbot
 - Text Summarization
 - Paragraph Generator